structr/meetdown/README.md

 ## Who's behind this project?

-This project is sponsored and hosted by Structr GmbH, the company behind the Structr platform (see https://github.com/structr/structr).
-Structr is an open-source development and runtime platform for graph application platform using a graph database (Neo4j @neo4j).
+This project is sponsored and hosted by Structr GmbH (https://structr.com), the company behind the Structr platform (see https://github.com/structr/structr).
+Structr is an open-source development and runtime platform for graph application platform using a graph database (Neo4j, see https://github.com/neo4j/neo4j).

 Structr GmbH doesn't have any commercial interests in the project, it's just a showcase/demo application to demonstrate and teach the features and benefits of the Structr platform.
 The initial version was developed by @amorgner in about 2 days.